slateci/slateci.github.io/_posts/2021-01-27-persistent-volumes.md

 ## SLATE Portal

 In the [SLATE Portal](https://portal.slateci.io/) there is a Volumes tab in the menu that includes a form to setup a new persistent volume.
 Once that is complete you can include the persistent volume name in either a CLI configuration or the Portal GUI application installation process.
-The above example of the installation of Juptyer-Notebook through the incubator/development catalog is not possible through the Portal because incubator applications cannot be installed through the Portal.

 <img src="/img/persistent-volumes.png" alt="Persistent volume form">